kensanata/oddmuse6/README.md

 This file is for the people wanting to download and install Oddmuse 6.

-This is Oddmuse based on [Perl 6](https://perl6.org/) and [Cro](https://cro.services/).
+This is Oddmuse based on [Raku](https://raku.org/) and [Cro](https://cro.services/).
 The current stable version of [Oddmuse](https://oddmuse.org/) is based on Perl 5 and `CGI.pm`, optionally using `Mojolicious` and `Mojolicious::Plugin::CGI`.
-I wanted to start a rewrite in order to get rid of the CGI module, and then I asked myself: why not go all the way‽ I might as well give Perl 6 a try.
+I wanted to start a rewrite in order to get rid of the CGI module, and then I asked myself: why not go all the way‽ I might as well give Raku a try.

 If you're a developer, see the [to do list](docs/TODO.md).